Trevisan's extractor in the presence of quantum side information: Extractors

 \begin{lem} If $\Ext: \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$ is a quantum-proof $(k,\eps)$-strong extractor, then for any state $\rho_{XE}$ and any $\eps' > 0$ with $\HminSmooth[\rho]{\eps'}{X|E} \geq k$, \end{lem}

 \begin{proof} Let $\tilde{\rho}_{XE}$ be the state $\eps'$-close to $\rho_{XE}$ for which $\Hmin[\tilde{\rho}]{X|E}$ reaches its maximum.
 Then

-In the second inequality above we used (twice) the fact that a trace-preserving quantum operation can only decrease the trace distance.
-And in the last line we used the fact that the purified distance --- used to measure the distance between two states (see \defref{def:smooth-min-entropy}) --- is larger than the trace distance. \end{proof}
+In the second inequality above we used twice the fact that a trace-preserving quantum operation can only decrease the trace distance.
+And in the last line we used the fact that the purified distance --- used in the smooth min-entropy definition (\defref{def:smooth-min-entropy}) --- upper bounds the trace distance. \end{proof}

 \begin{rem} Since a $(k,\eps)$-strong extractor can be applied to any source with smooth min-entropy $\HminSmooth{\eps'}{X|E} \geq k$, we can measure the entropy loss of the extractor --- namely how much entropy was not extracted --- with where $m$ is the size of the output.
-From \eqnref{eq:RT00} we have that an extractor has optimal entropy loss if $\Delta = 2 \log 1/\eps + O(1)$.\end{rem}
+From \eqnref{eq:RT00} we know that an extractor has optimal entropy loss if $\Delta = 2 \log 1/\eps + O(1)$.\end{rem}